jaspector

 Monday-Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Typical inspection stages include: foundation/footing inspection (before pouring concrete), framing inspection (after rough framing complete, before insulation/sheathing), electrical rough-in inspection (before walls are closed), plumbing rough-in inspection (before walls are closed), mechanical rough-in inspection (HVAC ductwork before enclosure), insulation inspection (before drywall for energy code compliance), and final inspection (upon project completion for Certificate of Occupancy).
+Typical sequence: Typical inspection stages include: foundation/footing inspection (before pouring concrete), framing inspection (after rough framing complete, before insulation/sheathing), electrical rough-in inspection (before walls are closed), plumbing rough-in inspection (before walls are closed), mechanical rough-in inspection (HVAC ductwork before enclosure), insulation inspection (before drywall for energy code compliance), and final inspection (upon project completion for Certificate of Occupancy).

-Do I need a building permit in Columbia, MS?
+01 Do I need a building permit in Columbia, MS?

 Building permits are required for new residential construction (single-family, multi-family), new commercial or industrial construction, additions/alterations/renovations affecting structural integrity/fire safety/code compliance, demolition, electrical/plumbing/mechanical system installation or replacement, roofing work, septic system installation, and construction in FEMA-designated Special Flood Hazard Areas.

-How do I apply for a building permit in Columbia, MS?
+02 How do I apply for a building permit in Columbia, MS?

-1. Contact City Hall (601-736-8201) to confirm permit requirements for your specific project type (residential, commercial, renovation, demolition, etc.) and request current application forms.
+To apply for a building permit in Columbia, MS, follow these steps: 1.
+Contact City Hall (601-736-8201) to confirm permit requirements for your specific project type (residential, commercial, renovation, demolition, etc.) and request current application forms.
 2. Prepare project documentation: completed building permit application, 2 sets of construction plans/drawings (site plan, floor plans, elevations), copy of property deed, and contractor license documentation if project exceeds $50,000.
 3. Submit completed application and all supporting documents to City Hall in person.
 4. Allow a review period (typically 1-2 weeks for standard residential projects; longer for complex commercial projects).
 5. Upon approval, pay applicable permit fees.
 6. Receive permit, post on job site, and schedule required inspections before beginning work.
 7. Do not proceed to the next phase of construction without passing each required inspection.

-How long does it take to get a building permit in Columbia, MS?
+03 How long does it take to get a building permit in Columbia, MS?

-How do I schedule a building inspection in Columbia, MS?
+04 How do I schedule a building inspection in Columbia, MS?

-Inspections can be scheduled via: City Hall: 601-736-8201.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Columbia, MS via: City Hall: 601-736-8201.
 Contact City Hall to schedule inspections..

-Other cities in Marion County
+Other jurisdictions in Marion County.

-View all Marion County jurisdictions →
+All Marion County jurisdictions →